- Fire Stations

 Central Fire Station serves the northern and eastern areas of Hot Springs, including Bath House Row, Magic Springs, and the Hot Springs Convention Center.
-It was built in 1996 to replace the old Central fire Station at 210 Opera Street, which was built in 1963 (now the location of the city’s Parks and Recreation department).
-Central Station is the department’s headquarters and is where the fire chief, Fire Prevention Bureau, and Training Division have their offices.
+It was built in 1996 to replace the old Central fire Station at 111 Opera Street, which was built in 1963 (now the location of the City’s Information Systems, Parks & Trails, Sports Recreation, Public Information and Public Works departments).
+Central Station is the department’s headquarters and is where the Fire Chief, Fire Prevention Bureau, and Training Division have their offices.
 It houses a command vehicle (121), a pumper (Engine 1), and a ladder truck (Truck 5).
 The ladder truck is a tiller design, wherein the chassis is a tractor trailer with a steerable rear axle, providing greater maneuverability on the city’s streets.

 Lakeshore Drive Station